fffonion/lua-resty-openssl/README.md

 [openssl.list_kdf_algorithms](#openssllist_kdf_algorithms) or
 `openssl list -kdf-algorithms`.

+This function is available since OpenSSL 3.0.

-Staring from OpenSSL 3.0, this functions accepts an optional `properties` parameter to explictly select provider to fetch algorithms.
+This function accepts an optional `properties` parameter to explictly select provider to fetch algorithms.

 [Back to TOC](#table-of-contents)